 - Preheat the oven to 325 degrees Fahrenheit.

 - Add the marshmallow filling ingredients to the double boiler.
-Cover and melt the ingredients, stirring occasionally until the marshmallows are melted and combined with the coconut oil.
+Cover and heat the ingredients, stirring occasionally until the marshmallows are melted and combined with the coconut oil.
 This will take about 20-30 minutes.*

-- In the meantime, make the cookies by combining the melted butter, brown sugar, agave, flax egg, and vanilla to a bowl.
+- In the meantime, make the cookies by combining the melted vegan butter, brown sugar, agave, flax egg, and vanilla to a bowl.
 Stir to combine.

-- In the same bowl add the graham cracker powder, all-purpose flour, pinch of salt, and baking powder.
+- In the same bowl, add the graham cracker powder, all-purpose flour, pinch of salt, and baking powder.
 Mix until a dough forms.
 If the dough appears cracked and doesn’t come together easily, add a tablespoon of water.

 - To make the moon pies, spread a tablespoon or two of the marshmallow filling onto the flat side of a cookie.
 Place another cookie on top and press down lightly to flatten the filling.
 Repeat for all the cookies.

 - Dip the pies into the melted chocolate, spooning chocolate on the tops and sides until completely covered.
+Place on a parchment lined baking sheet or wire rack.

 - Chill the pies in the fridge for 30 minutes to 1 hour until the chocolate is set.